 The park is named after Alexander Hamilton.
 He was the aide-de-camp of General George Washington during the Revolutionary War and later the nation's first secretary of the treasury under President Washington.
 Hamilton, the head of the Federalist Party, lost his life in a duel with Aaron Burr, the first vice president under Thomas Jefferson.
 The duel was fought on the Palisades at nearby Weehawken, NJ, on July 11, 1804.
 It was John B. Coles, a Federalist from New York, who initiated the plan for a public park in Jersey City to be named for Hamilton.

 A flour merchant, Coles served in the New York senate (1799-1802) and was one of the thirty-five investors in the Associates of the Jersey Company.
 In 1804, he purchased the northern half of Harsimus Island; the streets and residential blocks of today's neighborhood, laid out along a grid plan design, follow the lines of Coles' original map and survey of his property.
 In 1827, Coles laid out plans for a park on a map in the northern center of the Harsimus area, but he died shortly thereafter.
 Development of the area progressed slowly, and so the park project languished.

 of Harsimus separated from Bergen Township and was incorporated as Van

 Vorst Township in 1841.
 It was a year after Hudson County became separate

-from Bergen County, and three years after Jersey City became an independent
+from Bergen County, and three years after neighboring Jersey City (the Paulus Hook area) became an independent

 Project Administrator: Patrick Shalhoub